timescale/docs/timescaledb/tutorials/analyze-intraday-stocks/fetch-and-ingest.md

         mgr.copy(stock_data)
         conn.commit()
 ```
-This starts inserting data for each symbol, one month at a time.
+This starts ingesting data for each symbol, one month at a time.

 ```
 time               |symbol|price_open|price_close|price_low|price_high|trading_volume|